PARTNERS & ADVISORS

 SAN DIEGO ZOO WILDLIFE ALLIANCE (SDZWA)

 A leader in wildlife conservation, the work of SDZWA includes on-site wildlife conservation efforts (representing both plants and animals) at the San Diego Zoo, San Diego Zoo Safari Park, and San Diego Zoo Institute for Conservation Research, as well as international field programs on six continents.
-The establishment of the SDZWA Frozen Zoo in 1975 by Dr. Kurt Benirschke and now led by Oliver Ryder, Ph.D., Director of Genetics for SDZWA, is instrumental in saving historic cell lines of the BFF, as well as the recently cloned Przewalski’s horse, and many other endangered species.
+The SDZWA Frozen Zoo® was established in 1975 by Dr. Kurt Benirschke and is now led by Marlys Houck as Curator.
+The Frozen Zoo® is part of the Wildlife Biodiversity Bank, which includes six distinct collections of biomaterials.
+These collections are instrumental in culturing and preserving historic cell lines for the Black-footed Ferret, as well as the recently cloned Przewalski’s horse, and many other endangered species.

 VIAGEN PETS AND EQUINE

 Texas-based ViaGen Pets and Equine is the world’s leading cloning and genetic preservation company serving pet owners and horse breeders around the globe.
-Led by Blake Russel and Shawn Russel, this team is dedicated to conservation through partnership efforts with the San Diego Zoo and Revive & Restore.
+Led by Blake Russell and Shawn Walker, this team is dedicated to conservation through partnership efforts with the San Diego Zoo and Revive & Restore.
 They are also partners, along with SDZWA, in the Revive & Restore Przewalski’s horse project.

 ONGOING GENOMIC RESEARCH